mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **31. What are your biggest concerns about a "Hybrid System"?
 (Check all that apply)**
-- [ ] 🛡️ Doesn't Eliminate Core Risk: The prestigious "Overall" title may still encourage dangerous ballasting in the open league.
+- [ ] 🛡️ The prestigious "Overall" title may still encourage dangerous ballasting in the open league.
-- [ ] 🏆 Dilutes Competition: Splits the pilot pool, potentially weakening the quality of both leagues.
+- [ ] 🏆 Splits the pilot pool, potentially weakening the quality of both leagues.
-- [ ] 🏆 Devalues "Champion" Title: The existence of multiple top-level rankings could devalue the achievement of winning either.
+- [ ] 🏆 The existence of multiple top-level rankings could devalue the achievement of winning either.
-- [ ] 🏆 Ranking Devaluation: Events in the "Multi-Winner" league would have fewer participants per category, resulting in lower WPRS points and making them less attractive.
+- [ ] 🏆 Events in the "Multi-Winner" league would have fewer participants per category, resulting in lower WPRS points and making them less attractive.
-- [ ] 🛠️ Too Complicated: Two separate ranking systems would be confusing for pilots and organizers.
+- [ ] 🛠️ Two separate ranking systems would be confusing for pilots and organizers.
-- [ ] 🛠️ Resource Intensive: Requires more overhead for CIVL/FAI to manage two distinct WPRS systems.
+- [ ] 🛠️ Requires more overhead for CIVL/FAI to manage two distinct WPRS systems.
-- [ ] 🛠️ Organizer Reluctance: Competition organizers may be unwilling to manage the complexity of two parallel systems, limiting pilot choice.
+- [ ] 🛠️ Competition organizers may be unwilling to manage the complexity of two parallel systems, limiting pilot choice.
-- [ ] 👥 Community Fragmentation: Risks splitting the pilot community.
+- [ ] 👥 Risks splitting the pilot community.
-- [ ] 👥 Ineffective: The "Single Winner" league may remain more prestigious, meaning pilots will still carry excessive ballast to compete for the "Overall" title rather than the multi-winner categories.
+- [ ] 👥 The "Single Winner" league may remain more prestigious, meaning pilots will still carry excessive ballast to compete for the "Overall" title rather than the multi-winner categories.
 - [ ] Other: __________

 **32. What do you see as the biggest benefits of a "Hybrid System"?
 (Check all that apply)**
-- [ ] 🛡️ Provides a Safe Haven: Creates a dedicated, safer league for pilots who want to avoid ballast risks.
+- [ ] 🛡️ Creates a dedicated, safer league for pilots who want to avoid ballast risks.
-- [ ] 🏆 Preserves Tradition: Keeps the "Overall" champion concept intact for those who value it.
+- [ ] 🏆 Keeps the "Overall" champion concept intact for those who value it.
-- [ ] 🚀 Promotes Market Diversity: Stimulates innovation for different types of gliders.
+- [ ] 🚀 Stimulates innovation for different types of gliders.
-- [ ] 👥 Pilot Choice: Offers pilots the freedom to choose the competition format that suits them best.
+- [ ] 👥 Offers pilots the freedom to choose the competition format that suits them best.
-- [ ] 👥 Solves the Problem for Those Who Want It: Allows pilots who feel strongly about weight fairness to compete in a dedicated league without forcing a single solution on everyone.
+- [ ] 👥 Allows pilots who feel strongly about weight fairness to compete in a dedicated league without forcing a single solution on everyone.
-- [ ] 👥 Evolutionary Approach: Lets the community decide over time which format is more popular and successful.
+- [ ] 👥 Lets the community decide over time which format is more popular and successful.
 - [ ] Other: __________

 ---